-For example, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "Deerfield Apartments," representing 0.2% of the initial mortgage pool balance, an environmental consultant identified an active leaking underground storage tank incident abutting and upgradient of the mortgaged real property.
-The environmental consultant performed a Phase II site investigation on February 12, 2015 to evaluate the likelihood of vapor intrusion and to evaluate whether groundwater had been affected.
-Test results warranted no further testing of the groundwater and, additionally, the vapor concentrations detected are not considered imminently dangerous to human life, and there is no explosion potential.
-Since the possible source of these contaminants has been removed, the likelihood of further contamination or an increase in the contaminants is low and therefore the likelihood of additional significant vapor intrusion is low.
-The environmental consultant recommended indoor air sampling on ground-level units in the 2055 building.
+For example, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "Sunpointe Apartments," representing 0.4% of the initial mortgage pool balance, an environmental consultant identified a dry well located at the mortgaged property that was not registered.
+The borrower is required to register the dry well with the Oregon Department of Environmental Quality.
 We cannot assure you that environmental conditions will not adversely impact the operations at or the value of the mortgaged real property.

-In addition, with respect to four of the underlying mortgage loans, collectively representing 8.4% of the initial mortgage pool balance, each related borrower has conducted or is currently conducting short- or long-term radon testing at the related mortgaged real property.
+In addition, with respect to fifteen (15) of the underlying mortgage loans, collectively representing 18.0% of the initial mortgage pool balance, each related borrower has conducted or is currently conducting short- or long-term radon testing at the related mortgaged real property.
 Pursuant to each related repair agreement entered into at origination, if the lender determines or has determined that the radon testing indicates further remediation is necessary, each borrower is required to (i) provide the lender with a signed, binding, fixed-price radon remediation contract with a qualified service provider, (ii) complete such remediation work within a specified time frame and (iii) enter into an operations and maintenance agreement with respect to such remediation work.